holoviz/holoviz/hep/hep0.md

 Some sections that may be
 included if appropriate for the proposal include:

-- **Motivation/Background**: Why the proposed change or formalization is needed.
+- **Motivation/Background**: Why the proposed change or formalization is needed (beyond what is covered in the Summary).
 - **Rationale**: Why particular decisions were made in the proposal.
 - **Backwards Compatibility**: Will the proposed change break existing packages or workflows.
 - **Alternatives**: Any alternatives considered during the design.
 - **Sample Implementation/Illustration**: Links to prototype or a sample implementation of the proposed change.
 - **FAQ**: Frequently asked questions (and answers to them).
-- **Resolution**: A short summary of the decision process conducted with the community.
 - **Compliance**: Any mechanisms that promote adherence to HEP guidelines, favoring automation when possible.
 - **Reference**: Any references used in the design of the HEP.